 Occupational, Speech, and Physical Therapy

-While there is no cure for autism, occupational, speech, and physical therapy can improve many aspects of a child’s life.
+While there is no cure for autism, occupational, speech, and physical therapy at a specialized aba center can improve many aspects of a child’s life.
 Physical therapy improves gross motor skills and sensory integration and teaches basic skills.
 This therapy is most effective when integrated into an early intervention program.
 Occupational therapists are trained in sensory integration, which helps them develop treatment plans based on an individual child’s specific needs.

 Some of the first warning signs of autism are noticeable as early as two years old.
 Babies should enjoy their parents’ company, interact with other children, and recognize colors and shapes.
 They should also be able to play pretend or engage in activities that don’t require them to make eye contact.
 Children with autism are unable to follow simple directions or interact with others in a meaningful way.